Union Catalogue of Manuscripts from the Islamicate World

 Record Sources

-Codicological description based on B.W.
+Codicological description derived from B.W.
 Robinson, Persian Paintings in the John Rylands Library: A Descriptive Catalogue (London, 1980).

 Availability